pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-103/index.md

 ### Pulumi Registry Documentation Update

 The [Pulumi Registry](/registry) documentation has significantly improved example code generation across programming languages.
 Systemic improvements benefit over 900 examples—700+ in Python, 200+ in Go, and a selection in C#—with notable improvements in type instantiations.

+## AI

+### Pulumi AI Evolution

+We continue to invest in [Pulumi AI](https://www.pulumi.com/ai) and improve the quality of programs in TypeScript, Python, Go, and C#.
+Key enhancements include generating code that accurately imports providers, with a special focus on those authored by our community and partners, ensuring the use of correct syntax for Pulumi YAML, embracing modern C# syntax like top-level statements, and implementing comprehensive spellchecking for modules and parameters.
+These updates continue to push Pulumi AI as a robust, developer-friendly platform, enabling you to build with greater confidence and efficiency.
+Moreover, you can now cancel in-progress prompts within Pulumi AI should you need to make any changes to your prompt.

 ## Wrap up